Mate! Are You Really Aware? An Explainability-Guided Testing Framework for Robustness of Malware Detectors: Testing Framework

-\textbf{Feature selection.~} To select the feature that has largest malicious magnitude, we propose the concept of \textit{\textbf{Accrued Malicious Magnitude (AMM)}}.
+\textbf{Feature selection.~} To select the feature that has largest malicious magnitude, we propose the concept of \textit{Accrued Malicious Magnitude (AMM)}.
 The AMM is defined as the product of the magnitude of SHAP values in each feature and the number of samples that have malicious-oriented values (\ie values towards the positive side, as 1 represents malicious) in the corresponding feature.
-By calculating AMM values, we select the feature that has the largest modifiable capability and has the most samples to be modified as the adversarial examples, \ie samples that have SHAP values towards the positive (malicious) side, which have the potential to be manipulated to benign.
+By calculating AMM values, we select the feature that has the largest modifiable capability and has the most samples to be modified as the test cases, \ie samples that have SHAP values towards the positive (malicious) side, which have the potential to be manipulated to benign.
 Specifically, starting from the $\range(M)$ in line 5, we first calculate the range of SHAP values in each feature and store the results in a one-dimension vector $D$. $D$ indicates the potential magnitude we can modify on each feature, \ie each $d_i \in D$ presents the difference between the maximum SHAP value and the minimum SHAP value of feature $f_i$.
-Next, for each feature, we count how many samples have SHAP value larger than the mean SHAP value of that feature (the $\countlarge(M)$ in line 6) and collect the results in a one-dimensional vector $C$.
+Next, for each feature, we count how many samples have a SHAP value larger than the mean SHAP value of that feature (the $\countlarge(M)$ in line 6) and collect the results in a one-dimensional vector $C$.
 Therefore, a larger $c_i \in C$ means that, for feature $f_i$, there are more samples that have a SHAP value towards malicious, such that more samples can be manipulated towards benign.
 Therefore, we select the most evasive feature according to the AMM values, denoting the dot product of the range of SHAP values~($D$) and the number of SHAP values greater than mean ($C$) (line~7).

-\textbf{Value selection.~}Once we have identified the feature $f$ to compromise, the next step is to choose the value for the selected feature to guide the manipulation.
-Then we select the most benign-oriented value, $v$, in the problem space.
-This corresponds to the most \textit{\textbf{negative}} value in $M[f]$, the SHAP values of feature $f$ (line 9).
+\textbf{Value selection.~} Once we have identified the feature $f$ to compromise, the next step is to choose the value for the selected feature to guide the manipulation.
+We select the most benign-oriented value, $v$, in the feature space.
+This corresponds to the most \textit{\textbf{negative}} value in $M[f]$, the SHAP value of the feature~$f$~(line 9).